flokkr/docker-hadoop/readme-parts/07_build.md

 make build
 ```

-You can adjust the VERSION and URL environment variables.
+You can adjust the VERSION and URL environment variables to build a specific version.